lldavoll/lldavoll.github.io/_portfolio/spl_experiment.md

 The preprocessing code was designed to support several parts of the experiment at once.
 Specifically, it was used to:

-- control timing between stimuli
+- Control timing between stimuli.
-- create four lists for counterbalancing participants across conditions
+- Create four lists for counterbalancing participants across conditions.
-- support later logging and timing analysis
+- Support later logging and timing analysis.
-- add the experiment condition label for each item:
+- Add the experiment condition label for each item:
   - **Diminutive (`dim`)**
   - **Plural (`plu`)**
-- create the Bilingual Language Profile (BLP) form input structure
+- Create the Bilingual Language Profile (BLP) form input structure.

 _Master Stimuli and ms Extraction snippet: This pipeline calculates the duration (in milliseconds) of each .wav audio segment in a folder.